 In order to measure your SEO results, you need to install the correct analytics tools.

 Google Analytics is important because that lets you see how much organic traffic you’re getting and gives you insight into how your users are using your website.
 You can leverage this data to make improvements to your user experience.

 Here’s a video that walks you through how to set up Google Analytics for your website.

-This tool lets you analyze ranking data and gives you a look at your position for different keywords as well as how many impressions and clicks you’re getting from search.
+These tools let you analyze ranking data and give you a look at your position for different keywords as well as how many impressions and clicks you’re getting from search.